The Complete Guide To HSK Levels: From HSK1 To HSK6 (Plus 2024 Updates)

 HSK stands for Hanyu Shuiping Kaoshi, the Pinyin version for 汉语水平考试, meaning “Chinese Proficiency Test”.

-As the name suggests, HSK is a series of tests for non-native Chinese speakers to certify their knowledge in Mandarin Chinese.
+As the name suggests, HSK is a series of tests for non-native Chinese speakers to certify their knowledge of Mandarin Chinese.
 It consists of six independent tests at different levels.
 Depending on which level you can pass, HSK certifies your proficiency accordingly, from HSK1 to HSK6.
 And since HSK is widely recognized and accepted, every time you refer to your HSK level, people can quickly evaluate your Chinese skills.

 What Are the Six HSK Levels?